Please ensure Javascript is enabled for purposes of website accessibility

 What is the average time a person spends in memory care?

-According to the Alzheimer’s Association, many people live four to eight years after a dementia diagnosis.
-Some experiences have lasted 20 years.
+According to the Alzheimer’s Association, many people live four to eight years after a dementia diagnosis; some experiences have lasted 20 years.
 Alzheimer’s is typically diagnosed towards the end of the early or pre-clinical stage.

-Many people may still live independently, work, or drive during that time.
-However, most will need more supervision and assistance as the middle stage approaches.
-Moderate Alzheimer’s or dementia is the longest stage of memory loss and when family members often step up to provide care.
+Many people with memory loss may still live independently, work, or drive during that time, but most need more supervision and assistance as the middle stage approaches.
+Moderate Alzheimer’s or dementia is the longest stage of memory loss – it’s when family members often step up to provide care.
+Alzheimer’s and other forms of dementia are progressive, and these individuals will require 24-hour care in the late stage.

-People who do not get much exercise and socialization usually experience a faster decline in memory loss.
-Higher levels of activity can slow memory loss and contribute to better well-being.
+People with little exercise and socialization usually experience faster declines in memory loss.
+Higher levels of activity can slow the progress and contribute to better well-being.
+Our high level of care is designed to improve the quality of life for residents and their families.

 How much is dementia care in Dallas, Texas?